Lect1val/go-do-spaces-poc/README.md

 # go-do-spaces-poc

-A proof-of-concept Go application demonstrating file upload, delete, and list operations with DigitalOcean Spaces using the AWS S3-compatible API.
+A proof-of-concept Go application demonstrating file upload, download, delete, and list operations with DigitalOcean Spaces using the AWS S3-compatible API.

 ## Features

 - ✅ Upload files to DigitalOcean Spaces
+- ✅ Download multiple files from a folder as a zip archive
 - ✅ Delete files from DigitalOcean Spaces
 - ✅ List all objects in a bucket
 - ✅ Set lifecycle policies to auto-delete inactive files